-This year with the support of Sikh Dharma International, Camp Miri Piri took place at the Hacienda de Guru Ram Das ashram in the beautiful valley of Espanola, New Mexico.
-Here, in the midst of the mountains and blue skies people from around the world gathered to take a deep journey within to experience the identity of the Spiritual Warrior.
-To read more about Camp Miri Piri, click here.
+This year with the support of Sikh Dharma International, Camp Miri Piri will take place at the Hacienda de Guru Ram Das ashram in the beautiful valley of Espanola, New Mexico.
+Here, in the midst of the mountains and blue skies, you and your family will have a chance to take a deep journey within to experience the identity of the Spiritual Warrior.

 Below, please find a wonderful video from Guruka Singh, from last year’s camp, sharing a strong message about marriage and all relationships.